levoxtrip/PKB/docs/topics/strive.md

 ## Action
 Do it for you.
 Not for others.

+Do less but with more attention and intensity.

 Stop waiting for life to give you what you think you deserve and go out and make it happen.

-Creating as many opportunities as we could through purposefull action.
+Creating as many opportunities as we could through purposeful action.

 Don't wait til tomorrow for what you can do today.